perkun/cppargs/README.md

 void add_positional_list(string long_name, string description);
 ```

-A `positional_list` is intented to be a collection of positional arguments
+A `positional_list` is intended to be a collection of positional arguments
 separate from single positional arguments.
 For example, you can specify the name
 of output file as a first positional argument, and then a list of numerous input
 files under one name in the help message.